 Share this post:

 Imagine this: It’s a brisk 8 AM, and you have a job interview in the next 15 minutes.
 Are you feeling a little tense, anxious, or nervous?
-Maybe if you took more time to prepare, you could take care of that hard wrinkle in your shirt or fix that typo on your resume.
+Maybe if you took more time to prepare, you could take care of that hard wrinkle in your shirt, fix that typo on your resume, or rehearse a particular interview question.

-Now let’s imagine this instead: It’s that same brisk morning, and your awaited job interview is right around the corner, but you put in the time.
-You look professional yet feel comfortable, and you’ve got your portfolio at the ready.
+Now, let’s imagine this instead: It’s that same brisk morning, and your awaited job interview is right around the corner, but you put in the time.
+You look professional yet feel comfortable, and you’ve got your portfolio and interview responses at the ready.

 Preparation for a job interview is more than showing up on time and looking your best, it’s making sure that you’ve done everything you can to leave a great, long-lasting first impression.